FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 8. Practical Insights for Formulators

-Geraniol is valued for its ability to impart a natural and fresh floral character to both flavors and fragrances.
-It synergizes well with other floral and citrus notes, enhancing the overall complexity of formulations.
-Common pitfalls include overuse, which can lead to overpowering floral notes, and instability under certain conditions.
-Formulators should consider the balance and stability of geraniol in their products to achieve the desired sensory profile.
+Geraniol is valued for its ability to impart a natural floral character, making it a staple in both flavor and fragrance formulations.
+It synergizes well with other floral and citrus notes, enhancing the overall complexity of a composition.
+Common formulation pitfalls include overuse, which can lead to an overpowering scent, and instability under certain conditions.
+Formulators should balance geraniol with other components to achieve the desired sensory profile.

 Citation hooks: FlavScents; industry practice